weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

 We outline the steps below for both methods of obtaining a token.

 ### Client credentials grant

-Note: At the time of writing (December 2022), GCP does not support client credentials grant flow.

 1. Send a GET request to `[WEAVIATE_URL]/v1/.well-known/openid-configuration` to fetch Weaviate's OIDC configuration (`wv_oidc_config`)
 2. Parse the `clientId` and `href` from `wv_oidc_config`